apache/arrow/r/README.md

 this by installing LLVM via Homebrew and running the script as `CLANG_FORMAT=$(brew --prefix llvm@8)/bin/clang-format ./lint.sh`

+### Running tests

+Some tests are conditionally enabled based on the availability of certain features in the package build (S3 support, compression libraries, etc.).
+Others are generally skipped by default but can be enabled with environment variables or other settings:

+* All tests are skipped on Linux if the package builds without the C++ libarrow.
+  To make the build fail if libarrow is not available (as in, to test that the C++ build was successful), set `TEST_R_WITH_ARROW=TRUE`
+* Some tests are disabled unless `ARROW_R_DEV=TRUE`
+* Tests that require allocating >2GB of memory to test Large types are disabled unless `ARROW_LARGE_MEMORY_TESTS=TRUE`
+* Integration tests against a real S3 bucket are disabled unless credentials are set in `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`; these are available on request
+* S3 tests using [MinIO](https://min.io/) locally are enabled if the `minio server` process is found running.
+If you're running MinIO with custom settings, you can set `MINIO_ACCESS_KEY`, `MINIO_SECRET_KEY`, and `MINIO_PORT` to override the defaults.

 ### Useful functions

 Within an R session, these can help with package development: